Dr. Karni Singh Shooting Range: Overview

 For the 10-metre shooting range, a centrally air-conditioned indoor facility with complete power back-up was constructed with a capacity of maximum of 500 spectators.
 Two different grids will be providing electricity to ensure complete power back-up.

 The trap and skeet range is an outdoor venue with only the seating area covered; the shooter though has shade on his head.
 There are 50 firing points for this range.

 The rebuilding of the site was followed by massive plantation and beautification would to make the site more attractive.
 There are also plans for constructing a 200-seated hostel which will be a self-contained facility to help the campers.

 It is regarded as one of the world's best shooting range by various 2010 Commonwealth Games shooters., also near by is the Asola Bhatti Wildlife Sanctuary.

+Notable hosted events

+The range has hosted several international shooting competitions over the years.
+In 1997 it hosted the second South Asian Shooting Championship and was a venue for the 2010 Commonwealth Games shooting events.

+In October 2017, a new 10-metre Rifle and Pistol Mini Range was inaugurated by the Union Minister of State for Youth Affairs and Sports, Vijay Goel, and the Minister of State for Information and Broadcasting, Rajyavardhan Singh Rathore, to provide entry-level training infrastructure for new shooters.

+In October 2024, the range hosted the season-ending ISSF World Cup Final Rifle/Pistol/Shotgun New Delhi 2024, held from 15 to 17 October.
+The event drew 131 of the world's top shooters from 37 nations across all 12 individual Olympic shooting events, with a 23-member Indian contingent including nine athletes from the Paris 2024 Olympics team.

+The range subsequently hosted the 2025 ISSF Junior World Cup Rifle/Pistol/Shotgun New Delhi 2025 from 24 September to 2 October 2025 — the 11th edition of the Junior World Cup series and the first to be held in India.
+The event featured 208 shooters from 19 national federations and a 69-member Indian contingent.

+The International Shooting Sport Federation has further awarded New Delhi hosting rights for an ISSF World Cup leg in 2026, the combined ISSF World Cup in 2027, and the combined ISSF Junior World Championships in 2028, with the Dr. Karni Singh Shooting Range expected to be the venue.